AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Figuring out how much auto insurance coverage you need and which provider to purchase it from can be tricky.
-In Connecticut, state law requires liability insurance but depending on your circumstances and budget you can (and probably should) opt for more.
-Where you live is just one of many factors auto insurance providers take into account when calculating your quote.
-Demographic data like age and marital status, driving history, and credit score, as well as many other factors unique to you, help determine how much you will pay for auto insurance.
-To get you on the road with the best auto insurance for you, we’ve broken down how several common factors affect auto insurance rates in Connecticut.
+Understanding the auto insurance coverage you need and which provider to purchase it from is a complex equation.
+In Connecticut, state law requires liability insurance, but depending on your circumstances and budget, you can (read: should) opt for as much coverage as you can afford.
+Where you live is just one of many factors auto insurance providers consider when calculating your quote.
+Demographic data like age and marital status, driving history, and credit score — plus many other factors unique to you — help determine how much you will pay for auto insurance.
+To get you on the road with the best auto insurance, we analyzed the pros and cons of the top auto insurance providers in Connecticut.

 The Best Auto Insurance in Connecticut, Summarized